emptymalei/emptymalei.github.io/ksp/log/colonization.md

 ## Project Asteroid City

-Project Asteroid City was the first project that sucessfully brings back a asteroid and circularize it around Kerbin.
+Project Asteroid City was the first project that sucessfully brings back a asteroid and circularizes it around Kerbin.

 Jebediah, Bill, Bob, Valentina and Lizzy all took part in this fly but only Lizzy was willing to stay on the asteroid.
 Lizzy built a station uppon this small rock and also tested the first asteroid miner.

 The project was not so smooth even with both Jeb and Val on the ship.
 It took them more than one year to bring back the rock.

-As the asteroid started to steadily orbit around Kerbin, Lizzy requested the Launch of Asteroid City Ship, which then became one with the asteroid itself.
+As the asteroid started to steadily orbit around Kerbin, Lizzy requested the Launch of Asteroid City Ship, which then became one together with the asteroid itself.

-The first module built has only a nice habitat capsule and two large storage cans.
-This ship is complete automatically running on itself since the most advanced station AI has been implemented.
+The first module built had only a nice habitat capsule and two large storage cans.
+This ship is completely automatically running on itself since the most advanced station AI has been implemented.

 <figure markdown="1">
 <figcaption>